PERMITS & REGULATIONS

 CITY OF AUSTIN - STREETS & SIDEWALKS

-Requests for the use of City of Austin right of way (city streets, sidewalks and alleys) by commercial, student, or mobile filming, must be authorized by the Austin Transportation Department.
-Permits are free, but productions will need to provide proof of insurance to process for request to be processed.
+Requests for the use of City of Austin right of way (city streets, sidewalks, and alleys) by commercial, student, or mobile filming, must be authorized by the Austin Transportation Department.
+Permits are free, but productions will need to provide proof of insurance in order to process your request.
 Permit requests can be filed online through the Right of Way Management Approval Network.
 It is recommended that requests be filed at least 3 days prior to the filming start date.